 Only the shortlisted applicants will be contacted regarding the next steps.
 Incomplete or late applications will not be considered by the selection committee.

-All eligible candidates will be selected by a dedicated selection committee, which consists of representatives from Afghans for Progressive Thinking (APT) and Civil Society Platform for Peacebuilding and Statebuilding (CSPPS).
+All eligible candidates will be selected by a dedicated selection committee.
 The selection process includes multiple phases of review, written and oral tests, interviews, and a final round of selection.
 The first phase of interviews and the final round will be conducted online.

 Find answers to common questions about the Afghan Youth Representative to the United Nations program, including eligibility, application process, responsibilities, and key dates.